 Why should you consider Charleston for your next family vacation?

-Simple answer: Charleston, SC is a destination that both kids and adults will love!
+Simple answer: YES!!
+Charleston, SC is a destination that both kids and adults will love!
 When we travel, I put a lot of time and effort into planning activities that everyone will enjoy.
 Charleston, SC makes planning a variety of things for families easy!

 If you love a road trip, like our family, consider incorporating your trip to Charleston into one of these epic Southeast USA road trips.